![]() ![]() |

 to enjoy.
 Whatever they can get out of it they get out of it.
 It's

 just about rock n roll, baby!
-You know what I mean?"
+You know what I mean?"-MIKE

 BERNARD OF DISTRICT